poiuytrez/Collecting_ProgrammingAssignment/readme.md

 > source("run_analysis.R")
 > run_analysis()

+This script will automatically download and process the data.
 The workflow and the output of run_analysis() is detailed in the CodeBook.md provided in this repository.